-Classification of connective tissue
+Classification of Connective Tissue

-Connective tissue proper -- encompasses all organs and body cavities connecting one part with another and, equally important, separating one group of cells from another.
+Connective Tissue Proper -- encompasses all organs and body cavities connecting one part with another and, equally important, separating one group of cells from another.
 This is a very large and diverse group of tissues and includes adipose tissue (fat), areolar (loose) tissue, and dense regular tissue, among others.

-Specialised connective tissues -- this group includes cartilage, bone, and blood.
+Specialized Connective Tissues -- this group includes cartilage, bone, and blood.
 Cartilage and bone form the skeletal framework of the body while blood is the vascular (transport) tissue of animals.